ColaCheng/table_check_hw/README.md

 # TableCheck Data Operations (Elixir Developer) - Take Home Project

 Take a look at the dataset located in `/data/data.csv`.
 Your goal is to interpret it and create an API that can answer the following questions:
-  - [ ] How many customers visited the "Restaurant at the end of the universe"?
+  - [v] How many customers visited the "Restaurant at the end of the universe"?
+    - GET `/v1/orders/restaurants/the-restaurant-at-the-end-of-the-universe/customers/count`
-  - [ ] How much money did the "Restaurant at the end of the universe" make?
+  - [v] How much money did the "Restaurant at the end of the universe" make?
+    - GET `/v1/orders/restaurants/the-restaurant-at-the-end-of-the-universe/revenue`
-  - [ ] What was the most popular dish at each restaurant?
+  - [v] What was the most popular dish at each restaurant?
+    - GET `/v1/orders/restaurants/dishes/top`
-  - [ ] What was the most profitable dish at each restaurant?
+  - [v] What was the most profitable dish at each restaurant?
+    - GET `/v1/orders/restaurants/dishes/profit/top`
-  - [ ] Who visited each store the most, and who visited the most stores?
+  - [v] Who visited each store the most, and who visited the most stores?
+    - GET `/v1/orders/restaurants/customers/top` (Who visited each store the most?)
+    - GET `/v1/orders/customers/top` (Who visited the most stores?)

 ## Tasks

-- [ ] Ingest the data into your database of choice.
+- [v] Ingest the data into your database of choice.
-- [ ] Create an API.
+- [v] Create an API.
 - [ ] Create API documentation that has explicit examples on how to answer the questions listed above.
 - [ ] Document your solution as a whole.